osaxma/hasura_live/README.md

 This package is meant to solve the problem of replacing an expired JWT (Json Web Token) with a new one without closing any live subscriptions.
 Firebase Authentication service is the main use case for creating this package but the concept should work with other other services as long as a stream of JWT can be provided.

 ## Issue:
-Using Firebase Authenticationas as an example of a JWT provider, the issue goes like this:
+Using Firebase Authenticationas as an example of a JWT provider, the issue can be summarized as follow:
 - The JWT from Firebase Authentication expires every hour.
 - The JWT is provided to Hasura upon establishing the websocket connection.
 - Once the connection is established, there is no way to update the JWT after it expires<sup>1</sup>.